 After the basketball season ended, the athletic department took notice of the work he did with the basketball program.
 Because of this, he escalated in the spring semester by becoming the varsity baseball statistician.

-During his time at Parkway, Jackson was head statistician for both varsity boys and girls basketball teams, scoreboard operator for the varsity volleyball, basketball and football teams, public address announcer and sound board operator, news reporter for all sports and assistant coach duties for cross country and basketball.
+During his time at Parkway, Jackson was the head statistician for both varsity boys and girls basketball teams, scoreboard operator for the varsity volleyball, basketball and football teams, public address announcer and sound board operator, news reporter for all sports and assistant coach duties for cross country and basketball.

-Along with his active membership with CoSIDA, he has membership with the Tennessee Sports Writers Association (TSWA).
+Along with his active membership with CoSIDA, he has a membership with the Tennessee Sports Writers Association (TSWA).
 He obtained his Bachelor of Science in Sport Administration from Samford University in May 2015.
 He also holds two associate degrees from Jefferson State Community College in Arts and Religious Studies.
 He is continuing work on his Master’s Degree from Belhaven University in Sports Administration.